omarnasser72/Booking-Web-Application/README.md

 <strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong><p><strong>signup</strong> api takes user object and check if the username, email, phone already exists in database if not we save new user in and hash password before saving it in database using bycrypt then using node mailer we send mail to the user's email informing him that he has registered on our webapp</p>
 <strong>login</strong> api takes credentials for logging in represented in (username, password ) and search for user using username in database if exists it signs new token and extracts password, is Admin and return other information in the user object</p>
 <p><strong>logout</strong> api it resets access Token to empty</p>
+<p><strong>forgetPwd</strong>takes email of user and generate random password using generateRandomPwd function and set user's password to this random password and send this password to user's email</p>
 <h3>Hotel Controller</h3>
 <strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong>
 <p><strong>createHotel</strong> api takes hotel object and check if it's name doesn't exist it saves it on database</p>
 <p><strong>updateHotel</strong> api takes updated data and retrieve previous state of the hotel then calculates new rate value after that it checks if the new name in updated data doesn't exist it update the hotel with the new data and saves it in database</p>
 <p><strong>deleteHotel</strong>
-api takes hotel's id and search if exists in database it deletes it</p>
+api takes hotel's id of hotel has rooms it iterate over it and delete each room using deleteRoomForHotel function this function delete the room and pull it from hotel doc in database and delete all reservations that related to it if exists and search if exists in database it deletes it</p>
 <p><strong>getHotel</strong> api return the hotel if exists using hotelId</p>
 <p><strong>getAllHotels</strong> api get all hotels in database and return at max the max Limit sent by the user in frontend</p>
 <p><strong>getHotels</strong> api takes max, min, city to search for all hotels that their names begin with city send by the user (not just the equal to it), have cheapestPrice that falls between min and max and returns them</p>